ken-power/SelfDrivingCarND-TrafficSignClassifier/writeup.md

 #### 3. Describe how you trained your model.
 The discussion can include the type of optimizer, the batch size, number of epochs and any hyperparameters such as learning rate.

-To train the model, I used an ....

 I used these hyperparameters to tune my model:
 ```python
 # hyperparameters - adjust these to obtain optimal performance